moodle/devdocs/general/development/policies/codingstyle/index.md

 ##### `@var`

-The `@var` tag is used to document class properties.
+The `@var` tag is used to document both class properties and constants, don't use `@const` for the later.

 <ValidExample>